Followers

 Honors in Death

-Montgomery was esteemed by the British for his prior service and his treatment of the prisoners at Montreal.
-Carleton had him buried simply but honorably on 4 January.
-Some of his men, now prisoners, watched their beloved and heroic general at the solemn interment.
-Meanwhile Arnold, leg bandaged, took command of the shattered army.
-His efforts to save the lost cause would prove heroic and prodigious but futile.
+Montgomery was highly respected by the British for his previous service and his humane treatment of prisoners at Montreal.
+Carleton had him buried modestly but with honor on January 4.
+Some of his men, now prisoners, watched their beloved and heroic general during the solemn funeral.
+Meanwhile, Arnold, with a bandaged leg, took command of the battered army.
+His efforts to save the lost cause would be heroic and extraordinary but ultimately futile.

 First Hero – First Monument

-News of Richard Montgomery’s death was a blow to the Northern Department.
-Schuler wrote, "My amiable friend, the gallant Montgomery, is no more; the brave Arnold is wounded; and we have met a severe check, in an unsuccessful attempt on Quebec.
-May Heaven be graciously pleased that the misfortune may terminate here."
-For a time, news of his death was hushed up to delay the blow to morale that would follow.
+News of Richard Montgomery’s death was a heavy blow to the Northern Department.
+Schuler wrote, "My amiable friend, the gallant Montgomery, is no more; the brave Arnold is wounded; and we have met a severe setback in an unsuccessful attempt on Quebec.
+May Heaven be graciously pleased that the misfortune may end here."
+For a time, news of his death was kept quiet to delay the morale decline that would follow.

 Phillip Schuyler